Line of Actual Control: Border Personnel Meeting points

-Border Personnel Meeting point (BPMs) are mutually-agreed designated locations on the LAC where the armies of both countries hold formal meetings to resolve border issues and improve relations.
+Border Personnel Meeting point (BPMs) are mutually agreed-upon designated locations on the LAC where the armies of both countries hold formal meetings to resolve border issues and improve relations.

 Border Trade points

-The mutually-agreed officially-designated border trade points (BTP) with the year of designation are Lipulekh Pass (1991) in Uttrakhand, Shipki La (1993) in Himachal Pradesh, and Nathu La (2006) in Sikkim for trading the locally made items through these points for boosting the local economy.
+The mutually-agreed officially-designated border trade points (BTP) with the year of designation are Lipulekh Pass (1991) in Uttarakhand, Shipki La (1993) in Himachal Pradesh, and Nathu La (2006) in Sikkim for trading the locally made items through these points for boosting the local economy.

 Chushul (called the "Junglam") was the main ancient trade route between Lahaul and Rudok, which is known at least since the 17th century.
 Dumchele (Dhumtsele) in southern Ladakh, occasionally used in ancient times as an alternative to Chushul route for trade between Lahaul and Rudok, has been proposed as another BTP which according to a 2014 report saw "illicit trade" (smuggling) of "tiger bones, tiger skins, rhino horns and sandalwood" and rice, wheat and cooking oil from India, and in exchange pashmina shawls and Chinese crockery and electronics were acquired, but was reportedly stopped by Indian authorities in 2016.